zekroTJA/yuri2/docs/rest-api-docs.md

 # REST API

-The Yuri REST API is generally just used for authentication and for getting the local sounds index.
+The Yuri REST API is generally just used for authentication and for getting data like lokal sounds list and the sound playing logs and stats for guilds.

 ## Authentication

 Because Yuri is using the Discord OAuth 2 flow, you need to manually generate an API token by authentication with the Yuri Discord App.
 Therefore, open the `/token` endpoint using a browser-like application to press `Authorize` in the Discord authorization page.
 Then, you will be relocated back to the `/token/authorize`* endpoint, which will respond with a randomly generated token, your Discord user ID and the tokens lifetime on successful authentication.

-The token's lifetime will be exteded each time authorizing yourself with it.
+The token's lifetime will be extended each time when you are authorizing yourself with it.

 Using the REST API, you need to pass your Discord User ID **and** your API token as base64 encoded value as Basic `Authorization` header **on every request**.